 I need a new phone, in case I can’t afford a camera.

 I have to make more than double my salary before I quit.

 Buy a new laptop.

 Buy a new camera.

 Use all my benefits 2 months before I quit.

-Once I met all my goals I realized that I have nothing to loose because worse comes to worse I find another 9-5 (which was better than saying, “what if”, over and over again in my head).
+Once I met all my goals I realized that I have nothing to lose because worse comes to worst I find another 9-5 (which was better than saying, “what if”, over and over again in my head).

-Thus, my advice is trust your gut, make a plan, make as many lists as you need, what ever it takes for you to reach your end goal.
+Thus, my advice is to trust your gut, make a plan, make as many lists as you need, whatever it takes for you to reach your end goal.
 Because, if the end goal is for you to be your own boss and you have that motivation and drive, nothing can hold you back.